-GRID's unique volunteer-based installation model has made every in-house SASH project a workforce development opportunity for a broad range of professional interests.
-These volunteer and training opportunities can help create the solar market transformation sought through the California Solar Initiative.
-These opportunities create a well-informed public and proof that the technology can be adopted by everyone in every community within California.
-Over 11,500 workday positions on SASH installations have been filled by volunteers or job trainees, and thousands more participants will help bring the SASH Program and solar energy to low-income families throughout the state and prove solar is a technology for all communities.
+GRID's unique volunteer-based installation model and organization-wide focus on green jobs training has made every SASH project a workforce development opportunity for a broad range of professional interests.
+Volunteer and training opportunities can help create the solar market transformation sought through the California Solar Initiative.
+These opportunities also create a well-informed public and proof that the technology can be adopted by everyone in every community within California.
+To date, the SASH Program has provided over 21,000 opportunities for volunteers to become involved and over 5,000 opportunities specifically for solar installation job trainees, further strengthening California's solar industry.

-GRID ensures that the volunteers on SASH projects are adequately trained in safety and installation techniques and understand the basic fundamentals of the SASH Program, the California Solar Initiative, and the benefits of PV-solar by requiring all volunteers to attend a mandatory volunteer orientation.

-Over 8,200 individuals have completed GRID's mandatory volunteer orientation and the majority have gone on to participate in an installation.
-During Q1 2012, over 860 solar volunteers attended GRID's volunteer orientation sessions held regularly in each of the seven GRID regional offices, and 330 volunteers participated in a SASH installation.
+GRID ensures that the volunteers on SASH projects are adequately trained in safety and installation techniques and understand the basic fundamentals of the SASH Program, the California Solar Initiative, and the benefits of PV-solar by requiring all volunteers to attend a mandatory volunteer/solar orientation.
+Over 8,600 prospective volunteers have completed GRID's mandatory orientation and the majority have gone on to participate in an installation.
+Volunteers and job trainees form the backbone to GRID's installation model and will be an important part of the overall success of the SASH Program.